 The GRHC administers 22 vouchers through the HUD-Veterans Affairs Supportive Housing (HUD-VASH) program.
-The HUD-VASH program serves veterans experiencing homelessness and veterans at risk for homelessness, combining rental assistance from the United States Department of Housing & Urban Development (HUD) with case management and clinical services provided by the United States Department of Veterans Affairs (VA).
+The HUD-VASH program serves Veterans experiencing or at risk of experiencing homelessness, combining rental assistance from the United States Department of Housing & Urban Development (HUD) with case management and clinical services provided by the United States Department of Veterans Affairs (VA).

-The GRHC receives veteran referrals through the VA Medical Center in Battle Creek.
-GRHC Resident Services staff work with the Battle Creek VA Medical Center as well as local VA clinics and social services agencies to help the veterans served through our HUD-VASH program access needed housing and community resources.
+The GRHC receives Veteran referrals through the Grand Rapids Veterans Center.
+GRHC Resident Services staff work with the Veterans Center as well as local clinics and social services agencies to help those served through our HUD-VASH program access needed housing and community resources.

 Veterans Preference at Antoine Court Apartments

 In October 2021 the GRHC opened Antoine Court Apartments, a Section 8 Project-Based program development tailored to meet the housing and supportive needs of Veterans experiencing homelessness and individuals who qualify for Permanent Supportive Housing.
 The development also houses people ages 55 and older who have disabilities and seniors ages 62 and older.